crowdsourcing-class/crowdsourcing-class.github.io/wa3.md

 This assignment has two parts:

-1. You will need to run your classifier from last week on [these 1.4 million unlabeled articles](), and pull out the articles that it thinks are gun-related.
+1. You will need to run your classifier from last week on 1.5 million unlabeled articles, and pull out the articles that it thinks are gun-related.
 2. You will create a task on [Crowdflower]() in which workers will label a sample of the articles, and recalculate your classifier's accuracy.